lguardado/deviget-reddit-post-reader/README.md

 - handling item click to mark as read
 - adding load more button to get more screens
 - disabling button when there are no more results or is loading (to avoid several requests)
+- added details view to show pots's details
+- created simple thumb component to reuse in list and details
+- done for the day :)